gentaiscool/distfuse/README.md

 ```

 ### Generate Predictions to Multi-reference Scores
-If you want to generate pairwise scores between two lists, you can call `score_reference` and pass a list of string as `predictions` with a size of `m` and a list of list of string as `references` with as size of `m` and `r`, where `r` is the length of the references.
+If you want to generate scores to compare the distance between the predictions and multi-reference, you can call `score_reference` and pass a list of string as `predictions` with a size of `m` and a list of list of string as `references` with as size of `m` and `r`, where `r` is the length of the references.
 You can have a variable number of `r` for each sample.
 The lengths of first dimension the `predictions` and `references` have to be the same.
 Additionally, we need to pass `aggregate` parameter and it can be `avg` or `max`.
 Here are the examples:

 e.g., DistFuse with 2 models.
 ```python